DonSalv/nbdevtest/README.md

-# Project name here
+# nbdevtest
-> Summary description here.
+> This project is to setup a python library immediately from Jupyter notebooks using nbdev

-This file will become your README and also the index of your documentation.
+This file is generated with the index.ipynb file.
+After running the nbdev_build_docs it will become the README and also the index of the library documentation.

-## Install
+## How to install

+Run the pip install command with the name of the library

 `pip install nbdevtest`

-## How to use
+## Example of how to use it

-Fill me in please!
-Don't forget code examples:
+The library has a core notebook with only two functions to greet and say goodbye.

 ```
 say_hello(to="Salvador")